maxxiimo/the-front-end-manifesto/chp4-stylesheet-review.md

     border: 1px solid #000
     background: url(/images/.png) 0 0 no-repeat
     -------------

-    vendor prefixes

-Hierarchy Explanation:

-The 1st group deals with type definition and positioning of elements.

-The 2nd group deals with element size and spacing.

-The 3rd and 4th group deal more with look and feel.

-The last group deals with vendor prefixes and is preceded with a line space.
+    mixins

+The first group deals with type definition and positioning of elements.The second group deals with element size and spacing.
+The third and fourth group deal more with look and feel starting with fonts in the third group.
+The last group deals with mixins or if for some odd reason you are not using compass yet; vendor prefixes.

 NOTE: The lines between groups is for demonstration purposes only.

 #### Use of Labeling

-Within individual stylesheets, as described in the "Use a Labeling System" section, it would be helpful to use a labeling system in order to modularize and better organize/manage related styles.
+Within individual stylesheets it would be helpful to use a labeling system in order to modularize and better organize/manage related styles.

 #### Removal of Legacy Code

 Old code tends to clutter stylesheets.
 Rather than delete obsolete/legacy styles, or leave them within working stylesheets, I graveyard them in a file called *graveyard.sass* or *scratch.sass*, where these styles are accessible (just in case) until they are ultimately disposed of.

-#### Group Styles
+#### Don't Duplicate Styles

-Identical styles should be grouped in one stylesheet rather than multiple stylesheets.

-Doing so will reduce duplication, for example:

-*advisor/client/something.sass*
+I've seen stuff like this before:

+`advisor/client/something.sass`

     textarea
       width: 565px